MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-to-table-operator.md

 #### Nodes:

 The `graph-to-table` operator returns a tabular result, in which each row corresponds to a node in the source graph.
 The returned columns are the node's properties.
 When `with_node_id` is provided, the node hash column will be of `long` type.

 #### Edges:

 The `graph-to-table` operator returns a tabular result, in which each row corresponds to an edge in the source graph.
 The returned columns are the node's properties.
 When `with_source_id` or `with_target_id` are provided, the node hash column will be of `long` type.

-#### Nodes and Edges:
+#### Nodes and edges:

-The `graph-to-table` operator returns two tabular results, matching the description above.
+The `graph-to-table` operator returns two tabular results, matching the descriptions above.

 ## Examples

-### 1. Get Edges
+### Get edges

 The following example builds a graph from edges and nodes tables.
 The nodes represent people and systems, and the edges are different relations between nodes.
 The `make-graph` operator builds the graph.
 Then, there's a call to `graph-to-table` with graph edges and with `with_source_id` and `with_target_id` parameters that export node hash for source and target nodes of each edge.